ARM-software/lisa/doc/trace_analysis.rst

 When run in a notebook, these plots will be displayed automatically.
 By default, they are also saved in the same directory as your ``trace.dat``

-..
-TODO:: Generate some sample plots using the nosetest trace

 .. exec::
     from lisa.doc.helpers import get_analysis_list
     print(get_analysis_list("plot"))